decentralized-identity/keri/docs/Q-and-A-Security.md

 ```
 {TBW} means: to be written
-{TBW prio 1} means to be written with the highest priority, 3 = no urgency, 2 = intermediate}
+{TBW prio 1} means to be written with the highest priority,
+3 = no urgency, 2 = intermediate
 ```
 - [Q&A about KERI](#qa-about-keri)
     + [Disclaimer](#disclaimer)